quist00/python-humanities-lesson/episodes/02-starting-with-data.md

 ### Quickly Creating Summary Counts in Pandas

-Let's next count the number of publications for each author or author group.
+Let's next count the number of publications for each author(s).
 We can do this in a few ways, but we'll use `groupby` combined with **a `count()` method**.

 ```python